agrawalvanshika/Job-portal-with-skill-assessment/Readme.md

 CSS3: For styling and responsive design.

-JavaScript (ES6): For interactivity (e.g., job search filtering).
+JavaScript (ES6): For interactivity (e.g., job search filtering)

 __Structure__

 Job-portal-with-skill-assessment/
+├── .idea/
+│       ├──  compiler.xml/
+│       ├── jarRepositories.xml/
+│       ├── misc.xml/
+│       ├── modules.xml/
+│       └── vcs.xml/
+├── apache-tomcat-9.0.98/
 ├── src/
-│    ├── main/
+│    └── main/
-│    │    ├── java/                 (Java source files)
+│        ├── java/
-│    │    ├── resources/            (Configuration files)
+│        ├── resources/
-│    │    └── webapp/               (HTML, JSP, JS, CSS files)
+│        └── webapp/
-│    └── test/                     (Test files)
+│── target/
+│── Readme.md/
+│── pom.xml/
-└── pom.xml
+└── web-project.iml

 __How to Use__
 1. Clone the Repository
-2. Open in Browser
+2. Open in VS CODE or Similar Compiler
-3. Navigate to the project directory.
+3. Navigate to the project directory
-4. Open the index.html file in any modern browser.
+4. Open the Src files and run it.